 Please use the following links for more information about field trips or to request a field trip:

-Sponsorships for Howard County Title 1 Schools the Friends of the Robinson Nature Center provide sponsorships for field trips to the Robinson Nature Center for Howard County’s Title 1 Schoolwide and Title 1 TAS schools.
+Sponsorship for Howard County Title 1 Schools the Friends of the Robinson Nature Center provide sponsorship for field trips to the Robinson Nature Center for Howard County’s Title 1 Schoolwide and Title 1 TAS schools.
 This request form must be completed for Howard County Title 1 Schools seeking funding for their field trip.
 (Please read eligibility criteria before submitting.)

 Helpful hints for your field trip planning:

-Give your young homeschooler a chance to learn skills and gain exposure to nature and science topics at an age-appropriate pace.
-We offer three seasons of classes (fall, winter, and spring) focusing on different themes (listed below).
-Sign up to attend classes on the first Thursday of the month or to attend on the first Friday of the month.
+Give your young home schoolers a chance to discover nature and science topics at an age-appropriate pace.
+Activities are designed to introduce concepts and to increase comfort with and foster excitement about the natural world.
+Classes are held once a month.
+We offer a session on the first Thursday and first Friday of the month.
 Classes are held between 2:30 and 4 PM.
 Parents may attend class with their children.
 Siblings younger than 4 years old are welcome, but must be accompanied by a parent at all times.
-Click here for online registration.
+Click here to choose a session and register.

-To attend the home school program, each child 4 years and older must register and bring in a Participant Information Form.
+To attend the home school program, each child 4 years and older must register and bring in a Participant Information Form that will be emailed prior to the start of each season.
 Siblings under the age of 4 are welcome, but must be accompanied by an adult at all times.